Keyboard shortcuts

 Mark a leaf field with #[schemars(extend("x-env-only" = true))] when the value must come only from environment variables.
 Generated templates and JSON Schemas omit env-only fields, and empty parent objects left behind by those omissions are pruned.

 Generated schemas omit required constraints.
 IDEs can still offer completion, but partial files such as log.yaml do not report missing root fields.
 The root schema only completes fields that belong in the root file; split section fields are omitted there and completed by their own section schemas.
 Present fields can still receive basic editor checks, such as type, enum, and unknown property checks supported by the generated schema.
 Generated *.schema.json files do not decide whether a concrete field value is legal for the application.
-Implement field value validation in code with #[config(validate = Self::validate)]; load_config and config-validate execute that runtime validation.
+Implement field value validation in code with #[config(validate = Self::validate)]; load_config and validate-config execute that runtime validation.

 Bind those schemas from generated TOML, YAML, JSON, and JSON5 templates: